BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 #### Invisible body:

 If your Tav has an invisible body, you need to check if you have installed the pak file correctly.
-Look through [How to install the Pak file](#how-to-install-the-pak-main-file).
+Look through [How to install the Data main file](#how-to-install-the-data-main-file)

 It may also be a load order issue, which in that case look through [Load order in BG3MM/Vortex](#load-order-in-bg3mm/vortex).